 Roofing including roof space

 Repair category 2

-Notes There are a number chipped and uneven slates.
-Staining was noted to the roof covering.
+Notes There are a number of chipped, weathered and uneven slates alongside external staining.
 A licensed roofing contractor can inspect and advise further.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
-Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
-Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular maintenance should be anticipated particularly after adverse weather conditions.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older/original.